$89.99 $109.00 Buy It Now

 There are two main types of image stabilization: optical and digital.
 Optical image stabilization (OIS) involves physical mechanisms within the camera lens that shift to counteract camera movement.
 On the other hand, digital image stabilization (DIS) uses software algorithms to digitally process the image and reduce blur.

-See also How to take pro pictures with digital camera
+See also How to transfer camera film to digital

 Impact on Camera Performance